 The federal and state advocacy efforts of Five Horizons are in collaboration with the AIDS Service Organization Network of Alabama (ASONA).
 The nine AIDS Service Organizations in the state form a collective decision-making body regarding HIV-related case management, housing, and advocacy.

 On an annual basis, staff and clients participate in AIDSWatch in Washington, D.C.
 This event brings together hundreds of advocates from over 30 states.
 In-person meetings are held with House and Senate offices, discussing the changes needed to end the AIDS epidemic in the U.S.

 HIV/AIDS Awareness Day

 Five Horizons makes efforts to reduce HIV stigma in the local community through Ajani Groups.
 ‘Ajani’ is an African word meaning ‘He who wins the struggle’.
 In these groups, community supporters eat lunch, fellowship, and play games with clients.
-The goals of the groups are to: 1) reduce stigma in the local community by creating a dialogue between clients and the community at-large and 2) allow clients access to a constant stream of supporters to improve their perceptions of social support.
+The goals of the groups are to:

 Community groups are invited to reserve a date to participate.

 Numerous churches, student groups, and civic clubs have participated in Ajani.
 Individuals may also attend.
 Groups are generally held at noon on the fourth Thursday of each month.
 To reserve a date, email email@example.com.